Previously on “Moving Countries was the Most Challenging Thing I’ve Ever Done Part 1”:

 My first week in the United States was very much like my very own Christmas.
 In one week, I had been set up with a new phone, new laptop, new bed and a previously-owned SUV.
 It was overwhelming but it was great and it was a joy I needed to distract me from the feelings of home-sickness.

 Friends came and went over the years.
 My career at Ralph Lauren saved me as my coworkers became my extended family.
-My current boyfriend was one of the guys who first invited me out to a social event outside of work.
+My current boyfriend was one of the people who first invited me out to a housewarming party outside of work.
 (Who would have seen a relationship four years down the line?
 LOL)

 Overall, these past five years have been a journey, however I feel like it really forced me to look at myself, my values and the direction I wanted to aim my future.
 I am honestly grateful for the opportunities I have had here in the United States and I know for a fact that I would not be half the woman I am today if I had never left that small valley in Cape Town, South Africa.